valory-xyz/IEKit/docs/index.md

     2. Create a Ceramic Decentralized Identity (DID) using [Glaze](https://github.com/ceramicstudio/js-glaze).

     3. Using the DID created in the previous step, create two empty Ceramic streams.
-You can follow [this tutorial](https://developers.ceramic.network/reference/stream-programs/tile-document/).
 The service will optionally read generic scores from the first one and will write scores to the second one.

     4. Create an API key for [Infura](https://www.infura.io/) or your preferred provider.